sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 Then its quality score is 75% : (20 - 2 - 1 - 2) / 20 = 0.75.

-This quality score is a normalized version of the [classification score](doc:fingerprint).
+This quality score is a normalized [classification score](doc:fingerprint).